 If Schedule Changes are Normal for Your Family Boxed Curriculum isn’t for You

-If your family is on the go, and learning from experiences are your thing, this isn’t the route for you.
+If your family is on the go, and learning from experiences is your thing, all-in-one curriculum isn’t the route for you.

 Do you get antsy using the same thing over and over?
 I do.
 I am tired of my binder with our weekly lessons just because I occasionally get bored with the same ol’, same ol’.
 If you like to try different things through out the school year, you may not want to go a boxed route.